Selvam-DG/Statistics/README.md

 # Statistics_and_R_programming
+Source: INTRODUCTION TO PROBABILITY AND STATISTICS FOR ENGINEERS AND SCIENTISTS, Third Edition, Sheldon M.Ross
 # Statistics
 ### Statistics is a method for producing convenient summaries of data which then enables us to make inferences about the unknown
 1. descriptive statistics: